 Understanding that you are the product.
 Effectively developing and promoting yourself and your music including "the new resume" and why you need it.

 4 – PUTTING YOURSELF WHERE THE RIGHT PEOPLE WILL HEAR YOU.

 You are in the entertainment business!
-Finding your audience, turning fans into super fans, and why good banter is just as important as a good song.
+Finding your audience, turning fans into super fans, and being the solution to someone else's problem

 "This amazing duo was informative, inspiring, and simply sensational!
 My students are begging me to bring them back to the school.
 Curtis and Julie are "walking the walk" in the real world of Commercial Music and NO ONE has a better resume than the two of them!"